Diagnostics

 -

 Take a switch snapshot: Runs a series of system commands that take a snapshot of the switch.
 You can view the output of the commands in the task queue.
-We recommend you only use this when directed to by Sophos Support.
+We recommend using this only when directed to do so by Sophos Support.

 - Restart Sophos Central agent: Restarts the Sophos Central agent processes on the switch.
-We recommend you only use this when directed to by Sophos Support.
+We recommend using this only when directed to do so by Sophos Support.

-- Clear core files: Clears core files generated from process crash events that consume disk space.
-We recommend you only use this when directed to by Sophos Support.
+- Clear core files: Clears core files generated when processes stop responding to free up disk space.
+We recommend using this only when directed to do so by Sophos Support.

 Log settings